Special metrics in hypercomplex geometry: Introduction

-is the Gauduchon-Bismut degree of the conformal class of $\Omega_{{\rm G}}$ introduced in \cite{Barbarone}.\\ We will also characterize the existence of quaternionic Gauduchon and quaternionic balanced metrics in terms of currents (Propositions \ref{qPaulcurrent} and \ref{qbcurrent}).
+Here, fixed anticommuting $I,J\in \mathsf{H}$, we denote $\Omega_{\rm G}\in \Lambda^{2,0}_IM$ the form associated to $g_{\rm G}$, while $ s^{\mathrm{Ch}}(\Omega_{\mathrm{G}}) $ and $ s^{{\rm Bis}}(\Omega_{\mathrm{G}}) $ are the Chern and Bismut scalar curvatures of the Gauduchon metric, respectively, which turn out to be independent from the choice of $ I $ in $ \mathsf{H} $, see Proposition \ref{Prop:scalar}.
+We recall that the quantity $\Gamma^{{\rm Bis}}(\{\Omega_{{\rm G}}\})$, introduced in \cite{Barbarone}, is called the \emph{Gauduchon-Bismut degree} of the conformal class of $g_{{\rm G}}$.\\ We will also characterise the existence of quaternionic Gauduchon and quaternionic balanced metrics in terms of currents, see Proposition \ref{qPaulcurrent}.
 As we shall see, the existence of these types of special metrics imposes some restrictions on the manifold regarding the Chern and Bismut scalar curvatures as well as the Kodaira dimension.